- Submission deadline: 7 January 2019 (12pm (noon) PST / 3pm EST / 8pm GMT)

 Examples of posters can be found in the CHI 2016 Extended Abstracts.
 Please note that in earlier years, the Late-Breaking Work venue was named Works-in-Progress (WiPs).
 Examples of previous LBWs with good posters include this one and this one.

-Authors of accepted submissions will also be asked to submit a 30-second video preview summarizing the paper; this is optional, but highly encouraged, as it will increase the visibility of your paper before, at the conference, and in the ACM digital library in perpetuity.
+Authors of accepted submissions will also be asked to submit a 30-second video preview summarising the paper; this is optional, but highly encouraged, as it will increase the visibility of your paper before, at the conference, and in the ACM digital library in perpetuity.
 See here for technical requirements and guidelines for videos at CHI.
-The deadline for submitting your video preview is 3rd March 2019 (12pm (noon) PDT / 3pm EDT).
+The deadline for submitting your video preview is 3rd March 2019 (12pm (noon) PDT / 3pm EDT / 8pm GMT).
 Video previews count towards the total submission size of 100MB, so we recommend that the camera-ready submission does not exceed 80MB.

 At the Conference